Aditya7verma/patterns/README.md

-Pattern Demo
+Pattern Demo,
-This is just a demo
+This is just a demo.